Adobe and Other Computer Programs

 Roles and Responsibilities

-The remainder of the organization is governed as a meritocracy with individuals filling the following roles based on merit and continuing contribution to the foundation.
-For an understanding how each of these roles interaction within the submission process, please see the Contribution Management section later in this document.
+However, the remainder of the organization is governed as a meritocracy with individuals filling the following roles based on merit and continuing contribution to the foundation.
+For an understanding how each of these roles interaction within the submission process; please see the Contribution Management section later in this document.

 A contributor is an individual that volunteers time to produce a viable patch for any given issue.
-This patch will be submitted along with an accompanying unit test.
-The contributor will work with other members of the team through the patch submission process to ensure the patch is viable from several key perspectives including architecture, functionality and adherence to the vision of the framework.
+Nonetheless, this patch will be submitted along with an accompanying unit test.
+The contributor will work with other members of the team through the patch submission process to ensure the patch is viable from several key perspectives; including architecture, functionality and adherence to the vision of the framework.

-A peer reviewer is an individual who has submitted one or more viable patches, is familiar with the process and framework and volunteers time to review code submissions of others.
-Any newly submitted patch must first be peer reviewed and found acceptable before continuing in the chain.
+A peer reviewer is an individual who has submitted one or more viable patches; is familiar with the process and framework and volunteers time to review code submissions of others.
+However, any newly submitted patch must first be peer reviewed and found acceptable before continuing in the chain.

 A super reviewer is an individual who has successfully functioned in the role of Peer Reviewer and has gained the trust of the organization.
-A super reviewer will work closely with module owners, review all approved code for its effect on systems outside of the module and for conformance to standards before approving its inclusion in the project.
+Therefore, a super reviewer will work closely with module owners; review all approved code for its effect on systems outside of the module and for conformance to standards before approving its inclusion in the project.

-The benevolent dictator’s sole responsibility is the resolution of technical disputes.
-For example, should a patch affect two or more module owners and an appropriate implementation strategy cannot be agreed upon, the benevolent dictator would resolve said dispute and set the direction forward.
-Further, should a contributor submit a patch that they feel strongly should be included but is continually rejected by a module owner as not working within the vision of the framework, the contributor can appeal to the dictator for a second opinion.
-In this way we ensure that a single individuals vision of an area of the framework does not, in itself, govern the entire direction.
+Furthermore, the benevolent dictator’s sole responsibility is the resolution of technical disputes.
+For example, should a patch affect two or more module owners; and an appropriate implementation strategy cannot be agreed upon; the benevolent dictator would resolve said dispute and set the direction forward.
+Furthermore, should a contributor submit a patch that they feel strongly should be included.
+But is continually rejected by a module owner as not working within the vision of the framework; the contributor can appeal to the dictator for a second opinion.
+Moreover, in this way we ensure that a single individuals vision of an area of the framework does not; in itself, govern the entire direction.

 Managing codebases as large as the Flex SDK will require a model of distributed/delegated management.
-The approach that will be taken is aligned with the organization of the codebase’s major modules.
+However, the approach that will be taken is aligned with the organization of the codebase’s major modules.

-In the initial phases of the project one individual may act as the module owner for several patchable modules.
+Moreover, in the initial phases of the project one individual may act as the module owner for several patchable modules.
 Module Owners are responsible for maintaining the long term vision of a module.
-A module owner is responsible for resolving conflicts among members and approving peer reviewed patches for inclusion into the code base.
-In our case, module owners will work with Adobe to align the vision of a given module, to propose changes and to communicate resolved issues that Adobe may want to consider for inclusion in their branch.
+A module owner is responsible for resolving conflicts among members; as well as approving peer reviewed patches for inclusion into the code base.
+Nonetheless, in our case, module owners will work with Adobe to align the vision of a given module; to propose changes.
+Also, to communicate resolved issues that Adobe may want to consider for inclusion in their branch.